Why Do We Feel So Alone?

 And what’s the point of having all those Facebook friendships with old classmates and coworkers if you never see them in person or even chat with them on the phone?
 And why scroll through photos of perfectly curated lives on Instagram when they make you feel bad about your own?

 We’re always surrounded by connections, but feelings of loneliness nag at us until we’re forced to acknowledge that the cyberfriendships we’ve made are an illusion.
 Bits of data will never love us or understand us.
 An app can’t comfort us when we’re sad.
 Photos of our dinners might get us likes online, but eating a perfect-looking meal alone won’t fulfill us the way a messy-looking potluck with friends does.

 Humans are social animals.
 If we hadn’t banded together to divide the labor and fight off predators, we likely wouldn’t have survived and evolved.
-The Cigna study shows that people who live with others are slightly less likely to be lonely than people who live alone (43.5% versus 46.4%).
+The Cigna study shows that people who live with others are slightly less likely to be lonely than people who live alone (43.5 percent versus 46.4 percent).
 But we can feel lonely even when we’re not alone.
-“One in five people report they rarely or never feel close to people (20%) or feel like there are people they can talk to (18%),” the study says.
+“One in five people report they rarely or never feel close to people (20 percent) or feel like there are people they can talk to (18 percent),” the study says.
 People everywhere, but not a one you’d want to get a drink with.

 Another idea to fight loneliness, backed up by a plethora of research, is volunteering.
 Many studies show that people who volunteer are happier and feel less isolated than people who don’t.
 Volunteering is an excellent way to get out of your home, meet new people, and interact with the world.
 You can also learn new skills, which will boost your self-esteem.

 There are many reasons why we feel alone, but there are also many ways we can fight it.
 Loneliness may be an epidemic, but you don’t have to be a victim of it.